Netsi62/SE-PROJECT/backend/readme.md

  - getPackage: for fetching a specific package
  - searchPackages: for searching packages based on certain criteria
  - addPackage: for adding a new package
- - pdatePackage: for updating an existing package
+ - updatePackage: for updating an existing package
  - deletePackage: for deleting an existing package

 # 3.Comment controller: